 Use of Grant Funds

-- Provide legal information free of charge.
+- Provide legal information and community outreach free of charge.

 - Provide legal information on questions commonly faced by members of the public in understanding eligibility for cannabis expungement and impacts of a criminal record.

 - Provide legal information in locations that are accessible to the public.

 In the Outreach category, the IEJF will not consider proposals for:

 - Telephone-based services or legal services programs’ efforts to provide legal information and self-help assistance as part of their screening and intake systems

 Applications in the Community Outreach category will be evaluated based on: